Rubén Amaro Jr.: Honors and awards

 In 2008, Amaro was one of three people inducted into the All-American Amateur Baseball Association Hall of Fame.

 In 2009, Amaro was inducted into the Philadelphia Jewish Sports Hall of Fame.

 That same year, baseball fans nationwide voted him the MLB "This Year in Baseball Awards" 2009 Executive of the Year.

 Also in 2009, the Philadelphia Sports Writers Association (PSWA) named him its Executive of the Year.

 Philanthropy

-Amaro is co-founder of the Richie Ashburn Harry Kalas Foundation, which provides baseball camps for underprivileged children in the Delaware Valley.
+Amaro is co-founder of the Richie Ashburn Harry Kalas Foundation, which provides baseball camps for underprivileged children in the Philadelphia metropolitan area.
 He also serves on the local YMCA board in Philadelphia.

 In popular culture

-A teenage Amaro (portrayed by Niko Guardado, son of Major League baseball player, Eddie Guardado) is a recurring minor character in the ABC series The Goldbergs, which is set in the 1980s.
+A teenage Amaro (portrayed by Niko Guardado, son of Major League baseball player, Eddie Guardado) was a recurring minor character in the ABC series The Goldbergs, which is set in the 1980s.
 Amaro attended the same school as television and film producer Adam F. Goldberg, on whose adolescence the show is based.
 Amaro portrayed his own father in Season 5, Episode 11 and reprised the role in Season 6, Episode 6.